DennisLoska/DennisLoska.github.io/about.md

 ### More Information

-I am a christian, libertarian high carb vegan and wannabe digital nomad trying to become the best version of myself.
+I am a christian, libertarian, high carb vegan and wannabe digital nomad trying to become the best version of myself.
 That kind of sounds funny :)

 ### Contact me